 How can we maintain fast access to nutrients applied through fertilisers while not killing off the soil microbes that make for a stronger and healthier plant?

 This is exactly what we have designed a BioAg program to achieve.

-Our products, which contain bacterial and fungal cultures, provide significant benefits to the grower as their soils become more biologically active and allow for more efficient utilisation of the applied nutrients.
-This potentially leads to a reduction in the amount of nitrogen and phosphorous fertiliser required, we have case studies where it has done just that.
+Our products contain bacterial and fungal cultures.
+As soils become more biologically active growers see more efficient utilisation of the applied nutrients.
+This can lead to a reduction in the amount of nitrogen and phosphorous fertiliser required.

-An increase in beneficial microbes will create healthy and productive soils that enhance plant health and growth along with sustainability.
+An increase in beneficial microbes creates healthy and productive soils that enhance plant health and growth along with sustainability.

 Beneficial microorganisms for sustainable agriculture

-Following conclusion is by Cr.
-Dr. Vadakattu Gupta
+From a CSIRO paper by Dr. Vadakattu Gupta

 It is essential to enhance the activities of microbes that benefit plant nutrition, control diseases and assist plants to cope with a variety of abiotic stresses to sustain and improve global food production in future climate scenarios while maintaining environmental health.
 A diverse range of beneficial microorganisms have been found but their reliable use in field environments is yet to be fully realised.
 New knowledge on soil microbial diversity can lead to the discovery of new generation inoculants as well as improve survival and performance of beneficial microbes in situ following their introduction into foreign environments.